 Thaira is the Bab Amal program manager at SFSD since 2016, providing technical assistance to two implementing NGOs in Sohag and Assiut.
 She is a seasoned PhD professional with over 20 years of experience as a socio-economic researcher with a specific focus on programming for social protection and human and children’s rights.
 Before joining SFSD, Thaira was a programs director for the ACCD, and a chief of child protection at UNICEF.

-Farida is the Learning and Innovation Manager at SFSD since June 2021.
+Farida is the Learning and Innovation Manager at the Sawiris Foundation for Social Development.
 Previously, she worked at the J-PAL MENA, a global research center, Ashoka Arab World, a networking platform for social entrepreneurs, AmCham Egypt, and Mavericks Schools.
-Farida holds a master's degree in international education policy from the Harvard Graduate School of Education in 2016 and a bachelor’s degree in international development studies from McGill University in 2013.
 Farida's current interests lie in impact evaluation for education programs and using research and practice to help children learn better.
+(Contact: email@example.com)